tominekan/wave/README.md

 ## Install
 I'm not too sure how I'd be able to make an install script for Windows systems, so I only know how to make this work for MacOS and Linux systems.
 This project does require TagLib as a dependency, and instructions for installing TagLib can be found [here](https://github.com/taglib/taglib/blob/master/INSTALL.md).
+Also, this project needs `C++17` or greater to be available in your system, otherwise it's won't compile because we use `std::filesystem`.

 ```sh
 # Download this repo